Copper scrap is being bought and sold at a high volume every day, and you may have some lying around your house waiting to make you some extra cash.

 Finding scrap copper is as easy as looking around your house, especially in your electronics.
 For example, you can find scrap copper wire in the following items:

 - Small devices such as handheld game systems and phones

 - Monitors and televisions

 - Large appliances like refrigerators, washers, dryers, and dishwashers

 - Extension cords

 Find Local Scrap Yards

-- You can sell your scrap with the iScrap App which is an app for your phone (that can also be accessed on any browser) which allows you to quickly find scrap yards near you.
-The app takes you to a map which uses your location to find established yards that are close to you.
+You can sell your scrap with the iScrap App, which is an app for your phone (that can also be accessed on any browser).
+The app takes you to a map, which uses your location to find established yards that are close to you.

-- You can also conduct a quick Google search by typing in “Scrap Yards Near Me” in your favorite search engine.
+You can also conduct a quick search by typing in “Scrap Yards Near Me” in your favorite search engine.